cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/openstack.md

 **Resource Config**

   * `id`: _String_. _Not required_.
 This is the Openstack ID of an existing resource if _use_external_resource_ is set to _true_.
-  * `name`: _String_. _Not required_.
-This is the user-readable name in Openstack if you want to set it, or the name of an existing resource if _use_external_resource_ is set to _true_.
+  * `name`: _String_. _Required_.
+This is the user-readable name in Openstack if you want to set it.
   * `kwargs`: _Dictionary_. _Not required_.
 Additional key-word arguments accepted by the API method, if not exposed in the _resource_config_ by name.
   * `description`: _String_. _Not required_.
 A description of the flavor.
-  * `ram`: _Integer_. _Not required_.
+  * `ram`: _Integer_. _Required_.
 The amount of RAM a flavor has, in MiB.
-  * `disk`: _String_. _Not required_.
+  * `disk`: _String_. _Required_.
 The size of the root disk that will be created in GiB.
 If 0 the root disk will be set to exactly the size of the image used. to deploy the instance.
 However, in this case filter scheduler cannot select the compute host based on the virtual image size.
 Therefore, 0 should only be used for volume booted instances or for testing purposes.
-  * `vcpus`: _Integer_. _Not required_.
+  * `vcpus`: _Integer_. _Required_.
 The number of virtual CPUs that will be allocated to the server.

 For more information, and possible keyword arguments, see: [create_flavor](https://developer.openstack.org/api-ref/compute/#create-flavor).